How often do you catch yourself in a positive thinking loop?

 When we get sucked into this constant negative thinking vortex, we can create significant psychological distress for ourselves.
 This trap of thinking, triggered by past, current, or perceived future events, can lead us to severe anxiety, depression, or even physical illness.

-The only way to be free of the vicious cycle of negative thinking is by consciously practicing positive thoughts.
+The only way to be free of the vicious cycle of negative thinking is by consciously practicing positive thinking.

-Here are 10 scientifically-supported reasons you must practice positive thinking:
+Here are 10 scientifically-supported reasons to start practicing positive thoughts:

 1. It leads to a longer life span.